 One of the key drivers — indeed, the cornerstone — of any effective sales enablement program is the playbook.
+Here, we'll show how to create sales playbooks that sellers actually love.

-In this piece, I'll be discussing:
+In this guide, we'll be discussing:

 - How to get insider the buyer's head